 Cost structure

 - Plate costs: Moderate.
-Each color requires a separate plate, and plates need to be remade for design changes.
-Typical plate costs range from $150 to $500 per plate depending on size and complexity.
+Each color requires a separate plate, and plates usually need to be remade for meaningful design changes.

 - Setup time: Moderate.
-Press setup for a new job takes 30-60 minutes on a modern press.
+Press setup for a new job takes skilled setup, color calibration, and startup waste before sellable units are produced.

 - Run cost: Low.
 Once set up, flexo runs efficiently at high speeds with low per-unit ink and substrate costs.

-- Total economics: Flexo favors medium to high volume runs (5,000+ units) where plate costs are amortized across a large quantity.
+- Total economics: Flexo favors medium to high volume repeat runs where plate costs are amortized across a larger quantity.

 Best use cases